-The Standing Committee is a channel of communication between the University and the Alumni Association (which is formally known in the University's Constitution as Convocation).
+The Standing Committee is a channel of communication between the University and the Alumni Association (which was formally known in the University's Constitution as Convocation).
 It also offers advice and support to the Development and Alumni Relations Office on the Alumni Relations programme.
-Members take an active part in helping to arrange and host events.
+Members of the Alumni Association take an active part in helping to arrange and host events.

 The Committee, which generally meets quarterly, also deals with all the formal business relating to Convocation.
 Following recent changes in the University's governance, the Committee (rather than the membership as a whole) will be consulted on any future proposed amendments to the University's Charter and Statutes.

-The Annual General Meeting, which is open to all members, elects new members of the Standing Committee, including the Chairman, receives a report on the activities of the year, approves the annual accounts of the Association's own funds, and provides an opportunity for members to ask questions and make suggestions.
-The AGM is usually held as part of the Homecoming event in June.
+The Annual General Meeting, which is open to all alumni (members), elects new members of the Standing Committee, including the Chair, receives a report on the activities of the year, approves the annual accounts of the Association's own funds, and provides an opportunity for alumni to ask questions and make suggestions.
+The AGM is usually held as part of the Summer Reunion event in June.

-The Standing Committee is made up of a Chairman, the immediate past Chairman (if they so wish) and up to ten other members, all of whom also serve on the University Court.
-There may also be up to five co-opted members.
+The Standing Committee is made up of a Chair, the immediate past Chair (if they so wish) and up to ten other members, all of whom also serve on the University Court.
+There may also be up to five co-opted members and one guest.

-- Secretary of the Alumni Association: Rosemary Faint, firstname.lastname@example.org.
+- Secretary of the Alumni Association: Claire Ellis-Ross, Claire.EllisRoss@le.ac.uk.

 Mr Patrick Mulvihill (BA Economics 1987, MBA 2002)